 Do all airlines allow the CoziGo Bassinet Cover?

 Any travel with baby tips which actually help with sleep were my favorite.
 CoziGo is one of those.
 It’s an aiplane bassinet cover which doubles up as UV stroller cover too, so useful in several ways.
-On planes it shields cabin lights and distractions, allowing baby to relax and hopefully sleep!
-It’s one of my all time tips for traveling with baby on plane – I often end up buying them as baby shower gifts as it is just so useful!
+It is one of my favourite parenting gadgets and one I often buy as baby shower gift for families!

 Most airlines do allow the CoziGo, but check with your airline first.
 They usually state on their website in the travelling with children section or comfort device section if they have policy.